-Hugues Chenet is a research associate at University College London (UCL Institute for Sustainable Resources) and at the Energy and Prosperity Chair (Risk Foundation), and a scientific collaborator at the Stress Test Chair of Ecole Polytechnique.
-He holds a PhD from the Institut de Physique du Globe de Paris, was a researcher at the Japanese Space Agency and then a consultant in risk management in the financial sector and co-founded the think tank 2° Investing Initiative.
+Hugues Chenet is an associate professor of sustainability at IÉSEG, and a research associate at University College London (UCL Institute for Sustainable Resources) and at the Energy and Prosperity Chair (Fondation du Risque).
+D. from the Institut de Physique du Globe de Paris, he was a researcher at the Japanese Space Agency and then a consultant in risk management in finance, before co-founding the think tank 2° Investing Initiative in 2012.

 Chenet, H., J. Ryan-Collins, F. van Lerven (2021) "Finance, climate-change and radical uncertainty: Towards a precautionary approach to financial policy", Ecological Economics, 183, https://doi.org/10.1016/j.ecolecon....

 Chenet, H. (2021) "Climate change and financial risk", book chapter in "Financial Risk Management and Modeling", Springer (Risk, Systems and Decisions series), Ed.
 R. Benkraiem, I. Kalaitzoglou, C. Zopounidis, ISBN 978-3-030-66690-3, forthcoming (WP version: https://doi.org/10.2139/ssrn.3407940)

 Zamarioli, L., P. Pauw, M. König, H. Chenet (2021) "Climate consistent flows and the transformation of global finance", Nature Climate Change, forthcoming

 Ameli, N., O. Dessens, M. Winning, J. Cronin, H. Chenet, P. Drummond, A. Calzadilla, G. Anandarajah, M. Grubb (2021) "Higher cost of finance exacerbates a climate investment trap in developing economies", Nature Communications, forthcoming